 Code Analysis Tool

-Microsoft developers can take advantage of Visual Studio 2008, which allows you to compute a basic set of core metrics and track them in real time (See Figure 2).
-However, the primary use case for metrics is to inform repososible staff members whether project’s quality may have declined or improved.
+Microsoft developers can take advantage of Visual Studio 2008, which lets you compute a basic set of core metrics and track them in real-time (See Figure 2).
+However, the primary use case for metrics is to inform responsible staff members whether the project’s quality may have declined or improved.
 Therefore, it makes sense to calculate such metrics during the project build process.

 Sure thing, there are some problems using code metrics.
 First and foremost, they are not fully accurate.
-They are not able to provide an objective picture of the state of the software system, but only give out indicators that are calculated according to a given algorithm.
+They are not able to provide an objective picture of the state of the software system but only give out indicators that are calculated according to a given algorithm.
 Second, the measurement process can be artificially distorted by employees “optimizing” their code so that metrics produce better results.
-In addition, the formal use of metrics does not take into account the experience of employees, the level of the company and can bring not only benefit, but also harm.
+In addition, the formal use of metrics does not take into account the experience of employees or the level of the company and can bring not only benefits but also harm.

-Nevertheless, metrics are quite a useful tool in the hands of experts responsible for app and web development, allowing them to detect the gaps.
+Nevertheless, metrics are quite a useful tool in the hands of experts responsible for the app and web development, allowing them to detect the gaps.
 It helps to determine when development has gone to a lower qualitative level and recognize the most complex areas in the system.
-The definition of numerical indicators can provide new information about the product being developed and help to more competently plan the costs for its further development.
+The definition of numerical indicators can provide new information about the product being developed and help to plan the costs for its further development more competently.